 We have a strong opinion about how an application in general, and more especially a Rails application, should be internationalized.
 A lot of people use the default Rails Internationalization API (I18n) but we don’t really think this is an ideal solution for big projects.

-For example the welcome title of the main page of an app may be in
+The welcome title of the main page may be as simple as

 2. Not trivial to search text in code.

 When you want to change a text, you have to look for its key in the codebase, then find the text itself in the corresponding YAML file.
-Doesn't sound very practical to us.
+It doesn’t sound very practical to us.

 3. Difficult coevolution between keys and associated text.